 Get exclusive member benefits & effect social change.
 Join Today

 Leishmaniasis is a parasitic disease caused by the Leishmania parasite.
 This parasite typically lives in infected sand flies.
-You can contract leishmaniasis from a bite from an infected sand fly.
+You can contract leishmaniasis from a bite of an infected sand fly.

 The sand flies that carry the parasite typically reside in tropical and subtropical environments.
-Fatal epidemics have occurred in areas of Africa, such as Sudan, Kenya, and Ethiopia.
+Fatal epidemics have occurred in areas of Asia, East Africa, and South America.

-Unfortunately, affected regions are often remote and unstable, with limited resources for treating this disease.
+Affected regions are often remote and unstable, with limited resources for treating this disease.
 Doctors Without Borders calls leishmaniasis one of the most dangerous neglected tropical diseases.
+The organization also states this disease is second only to malaria in parasitic causes of death.

-Three forms of leishmaniasis are cutaneous, visceral, and mucocutaneous, which is rare.
+Leishmaniasis comes in three forms: cutaneous, visceral, and mucocutaneous.
 Different species of the Leishmania parasite are associated with each form.
 Experts believe that there are about 20 Leishmania species that can transmit the disease to humans.

-Cutaneous leishmaniasis only causes ulcers on your skin.
+Cutaneous leishmaniasis causes ulcers on your skin.
 It’s the most common form of leishmaniasis.
-Treatment may not always be necessary, but it can speed healing and prevent complications.
+Treatment may not always be necessary depending on the person, but it can speed healing and prevent complications.

 Leishmaniasis is due to protozoan parasites from the Leishmania species.
 You get leishmaniasis from being bitten by an infected sand fly.

 The parasite lives and multiplies inside the female sand fly.
-The insect is most active in humid environments during the warmer months and at night, from dusk to dawn.
+This insect is most active in humid environments during the warmer months and at night, from dusk to dawn.
 Domestic animals, such as dogs, can serve as reservoirs for the parasite.
-Transmission can occur from dog to sand fly to human.
+Transmission may occur from animal to sand fly to human.

 The disease is found everywhere in the world except Australia and Antarctica.
-However, about 95 percent of cutaneous cases occur in the Americas, the Mediterranean basin, central Asia, and the Middle East.
+However, about 95 percent of cutaneous cases occur in:

-Over 90 percent of visceral cases occur in:
+In 2015 over 90 percent of visceral cases occurred in:

 If you live in or travel to the tropical or subtropical areas of these countries and regions, you’re at a much higher risk of contracting the disease.
 Environmental and climate factors heavily influence the spread of the disease.

 According to the World Health Organization (WHO), poverty is a determining factor for the disease.
-Leishmaniasis often occurs in areas where the following conditions are common:
+In addition, leishmaniasis often occurs in areas where the following conditions are common:

 People can carry some species of Leishmania for long periods without becoming ill.
 Symptoms depend on the form of the disease.

 The main symptom of this condition is painless skin ulcers.
-Cutaneous symptoms may appear only one to two weeks after being bitten by the sand fly.
-However, sometimes symptoms will not appear for months or years.
+Cutaneous symptoms may appear a few weeks after being bitten by an infected sand fly.
+However, sometimes symptoms won’t appear for months or years.

-Symptoms often don’t appear for months after the bite.
-Most cases are apparent two to six months after infection.
-Symptoms include:
+Symptoms often don’t appear for months after the bite with this type of leishmaniasis.
+Most cases are apparent two to six months after the infection occurred.
+Common signs and symptoms include:

 It’s important to tell your doctor if you lived in or visited a place where leishmaniasis is common.
 That way your doctor will know to test you for the parasite.
 If you have leishmaniasis, your doctor will use other tests to determine which species of Leishmania is the cause.

-Many times, people don’t remember a bite from a sand fly or a skin sore.
-This condition may be hard to diagnose.
+Many times, people don’t remember a bite from a sand fly.
+This can make the condition hard to diagnose.

-A doctor may first perform a physical exam to look for an enlarged spleen or liver.
+A history of living or traveling to an area of leishmaniasis is helpful.
+Your doctor may first perform a physical exam to look for an enlarged spleen or liver.
 They may then perform a bone marrow biopsy or take a blood sample for examination.
-They’ll check these samples for the parasite.
-Diagnosis may take two to four weeks if a culture is necessary.

 Cutaneous ulcers will often heal without treatment.
-However, treatment can speed healing and reduce scarring.
-It can also prevent the development of further disease.
-Ulcers on the face that cause disfigurement may require plastic surgery.
+However, treatment can speed healing, reduce scarring, and decrease risk of further disease.
+Any skin ulcers that cause disfigurement may require plastic surgery.

-Visceral leishmaniasis is often fatal.
-However, death often occurs due to complications of the disease and not the disease itself.
-If you have HIV or AIDS, you’re at high risk of getting this disease.
-The complications are also often resistant to treatment.
+Visceral leishmaniasis is often fatal due to the effects it has on both internal organs and your immune system.
+If you have HIV or AIDS, you’re at higher risk of getting this disease.
+Having HIV or AIDS can also complicate the course of leishmaniasis, as well as the treatment.

 There’s no vaccine or prophylactic medication available.
 The only way to prevent leishmaniasis is to avoid getting bitten by a sand fly.